 Finally, however, I was out of there.
 But at the same time not out of there, because what I had decided to do was set up a company which would market Logos translations to clients not large enough, or not yet ready or willing, to install a system of their own.
-It was my plan that such clients would turn their very large translation jobs over to me, I would handle all of the dictionary processing and other preparatory work, run the translations on my own Logos system, and return the finished product to the client.
+At the time, the idea was unique.
+Systran in La Jolla had (and still has) an arrangement whereby users can dial into the Systran computer and run their own translations, but my idea was different: the client with very large translation needs would turn the jobs over to me, I would handle all of the dictionary processing and other preparatory work, run the translations on my own Logos system, and return the finished product to the client.

-Nor was I physically out of there: in a very fair severance arrangement, Logos were allowing me to operate within their office building (where now, of course, they had far too much space!).
-The importance of that to getting my company off the ground was immense: I had no money, and yet through my deal with Logos I was able to have my choice of office furniture (they had too much of that too), plenty of computer power, the use of a fax and a coffee-machine, even a receptionist to take my phone calls!
+Nor was I physically out of there: in a very fair severance arrangement, Logos were allowing me to operate within their office building (where now, of course, they had far too much space!)
+The importance of that to getting my company off the ground was immense: I had no money (former colleagues here in Luxembourg will recall that I never had any money even when I was earning the same enormous Eurocrat salary as they were) and yet through my deal with Logos I was able to have my choice of office furniture (they had too much of that too), plenty of computer power, the use of a fax and a coffee-machine, even a receptionist to take my phone calls!

 I even had a Logos system, running on a mainframe!
 Well, I said I did, anyway.
-What I touted to my potential clients as "my" Logos system was actually Logos' own development system, running on their computer.
+What I touted to my potential clients as "my" Logos system was actually Logos's own development system, running on their computer.
 If and when I actually got any business, then I would pay Logos an agreed fee, so many cents per word, for the processing on their machine.

 Thus the arrangement was actually beneficial to both sides.
 In return for their making available free office space - which they had to pay for anyway - Logos had a chance to make some money back on some of their idle computer capacity.
-Similarly, as I was prospecting for clients, if I found a company which looked like a candidate actually to buy a Logos system, then obviously I would tell the Logos sales people.
+Similarly, as I was prospecting for clients if I found a company which looked like a candidate actually to buy a Logos system, then obviously I would tell the Logos sales people.
 Likewise, if their salesmen found someone whose need was too small to justify the purchase of a system, but who still had large translations to be processed, then Logos would pass them on to me.